 A federal charter/headboat (for-hire) vessel permit is required for fishing in federal waters for Gulf reef fish (RF).
-On October 30, 2015, there were 1,306 vessels with a valid (non-expired) or renewable Gulf for-hire RF permit (including historical captain permits).
+On February 17, 2016, there were 1,312 vessels with a valid (non-expired) or renewable Gulf for-hire RF permit (including historical captain permits).
 A renewable permit is an expired limited access permit that may not be actively fished, but is renewable for up to one year after expiration.
 The Gulf RF for-hire permits are limited access permits.
-Most for-hire vessels possess more than one for-hire permit.
-Among the 1,306 vessels with a Gulf Reef Fish for-hire permit, 1,250 also had a Gulf Charter/Headboat permit for Coastal Migratory Pelagic species for-hire permit and 56 had only a RF for-hire permit.
-Additionally, 167 of these vessels (all vessels with Gulf RF for-hire permit) had a Gulf commercial reef fish permit and 353 vessels had at least one for-hire permit required to fish for species managed by the South Atlantic Fishery Management Council (Atlantic dolphin/wahoo, Atlantic CMP species, or snapper-grouper species).
+Most for-hire vessels possess more than one for-hire permit to fish for other Gulf of South Atlantic federally managed species.

 Although the for-hire permit application collects information on the primary method of operation, the permit itself does not identify the permitted vessel as either a headboat or a charter vessel and vessels may operate in both capacities.
-However, if a vessel meets the selection criteria used by the NMFS Southeast Region Headboat Survey (SRHS) and is selected to report by the Science Research Director of the Southeast Fishery Science Center, it is determined to operate primarily as a headboat and is required to submit harvest and effort information to the SRHS.
-As of May 6, 2015, 69 Gulf headboats were registered in the SRHS (K. Fitzpatrick, NMFS SEFSC, pers. comm.).
+However, if a vessel meets the selection criteria used by the SRHS and is selected to report by the Science Research Director (SRD) of the SEFSC, it is determined to operate primarily as a headboat and is required to submit harvest and effort information to the SRHS.
+As of February 2016, 69 Gulf headboats were registered in the SRHS (K. Fitzpatrick, NMFS SEFSC, pers. comm.).